Naval Academy Band

 The members of the United States Naval Academy Band are professional, active duty, enlisted Navy Musicians, not Midshipmen.
 They have auditioned specifically for the Naval Academy Band, and have been chosen through a competitive, national audition.

 When openings occur in the band, announcements are made to all Navy Fleet bands and college music departments, and are advertised nationally in trade journals in an attempt to hire the most qualified musician for the position.
 After auditions are held and a musician is selected, an active duty musician would receive orders to report for duty, or a civilian would enlist in the Navy, attend Recruit Training, and, upon graduation, receive orders to report for duty with the band at the Naval Academy.
 Like all military "special" bands (i.e., the Washington, D.C. premier bands and service academy bands) musicians are selected as permanent duty members of the Naval Academy Band.
-For current vacancies, click here.
+For current vacancies, Please see our USNA Band Vacancies & Careers Page.

 The United States Navy has eleven fleet bands stationed throughout the continental United States, Hawaii, Japan, and Italy.
 The audition process for these bands is different than that of the Naval Academy Band.
 If you would like to become a member of a fleet band, contact your local Navy recruiter.
 Your recruiter can answer any general questions about the Navy, and schedule an audition for you.
 If your recruiter has questions about the music program, please refer him or her to the Program Manager's Office at 800-962-1425 or 901-874-4316.
-All applicants for the Navy Music Program should demonstrate the ability to read band literature of an intermediate or advanced level, perform at a mature musical level, and be well-versed in different styles (jazz, classical, rock, latin, etc.).
+All applicants for the Navy Music Program should demonstrate the ability to read band literature of an intermediate or advanced level, perform at a mature musical level, and be well-versed in different styles (Jazz, Classical, Rock, Latin, etc.).
 If you are found to be musically qualified, you will be assigned to the Navy School of Music (Musician "A" School) in Little Creek, Virginia upon completion of Recruit Training.
 Following "A" School, you will be assigned to a band.
-For more information, on the Navy Music Program, click here.
+For more information on the Navy Music Program, Please see our United States Navy Band Site.

 No. The members of the United States Naval Academy Band are professional, active duty, enlisted Navy Musicians, not midshipmen.
-For more information about musical opportunities for midshipmen, click here.
+For more information about musical opportunities for midshipmen, Please visit our USNA Music Department Page.

-For information about Naval Academy Admissions, click here.
+For information about Naval Academy Admissions, Please visit our USNA Admissions Page.

 The Naval Academy Band has several recordings available to the public including the Naval Academy Band's 150th Anniversary 2-disc album available for purchase from the Official Online Store of the U.S. Naval Academy.
-Additionaly the former Next Wave Jazz Ensemble released its first CD recording titled Just Gettin' Started in 2009.
-Clips from this album as well as from our most recent album Exellentia Consociata can be heard here.
+Additionally the former Next Wave Jazz Ensemble released its first CD recording titled Just Gettin' Started in 2009.
+Clips from this album as well as from our most recent album Exellentia Consociata can be heard on the Naval Academy Band page.
 We are constantly working on creating more audio/visual clips of the Navy's Oldest and Finest for display on this site as well as on our Naval Academy Band YouTube Channel.
 Be sure to check back with our website regularly to hear more sounds!